We make top quality work, and we recognise that diversity is to the benefit of that work.

 Our Code of Conduct specifies further our behavioural expectations for everyone under our care or in our employment, and includes both an anonymous feedback form and channels to make escalate complaints about anyone in the Nursery community.

 The Nursery Theatre’s objective is to further the art of improvisation and to use improvisation to enrich the lives of others.
-We do this by hosting a wide range of diverse and accessible classes and events, including women’s workshops, free LGBTQ+ workshops, free entry level classes, jams and offer scholarship places on all of our longer courses.
-We also support the development of new shows and artists through our Nursery Originals Programme, provide affordable rehearsal space, host social events, and provide online content including video, audio, and blogs.
-We offer space that is wheelchair accessible and has gender-neutral toilet facilities.
+We do this by hosting a wide range of diverse and accessible classes and events, including women’s workshops, audio-only workshops, youth programming, free and reduced class and course fees, jams, and scholarship places on all of our longer courses.
+We also support the development of new shows and artists through our Nursery Originals Programme, provide affordable rehearsal space (in the past, and we will do once more when it is safe to do so), host social events, and provide online content including video, audio, and blogs.
+Once we go back in real life, we commit to our spaces being wheelchair accessible and having gender-neutral toilet facilities.

 When casting shows we are committed to continuing to increase our diversity.
 All decisions to cast shows are based on the quality of the applicant and decisions are made by a committee of three to minimise unconscious bias.
 This is balanced with a strong commitment to providing opportunities to create improvised work and to diversify the people making and supporting it.